Streaming Setup A-Z Guide for Beginners: How Can I Start?

 9. Desk Pad

-The final optional accessory for your streaming setup is the desk pad, which allows you to protect the surface of your table from scratches and wear directly attributed to mouse and keyboard movement.
+The final optional accessory for your streamer setup is the desk pad, which allows you to protect the surface of your table from scratches and wear directly attributed to mouse and keyboard movement.

 Popular Streaming Platforms for Your Beginner Streaming Setup